memcached/memcached.github.io/content/troubleshooting/timeouts.md

 [...etc...]
 ```

-This is a minimal utility for testing a quick routine with a memcached
+This is a small utility for testing a quick routine directly against a memcached
 instance.
 It will connect, attempt a couple sets, attempt a few gets, then loop and
 repeat.